 The number of transactions made and the total amount paid to the contractor will be the contributing factor to the issuance of Form 1099-K.

 You can consult with a CPA about Form 1099 for independent contractors.

 Completion of Form 1099-NEC

-Three basic pieces of information must be provided;
+Three essential pieces of information must be provided;

-- Federal and state income tax withholding to be recorded.
+- Federal and state income tax withholding is to be recorded.

 IRS does not require you to report the state income earned or your company’s state tax identification number.
 But small businesses will find it easier to fill in information for state income tax filings for contractors.